Feyerabend/vm/parse/README.md

 parenthesis, or a variable or a constant, are assumed as input.
-In this case the function has not been split up in two functions, but as can be seen the "operand" in the grammar is included in arguments to the choice function in Python.
+In this case the function has not been split up in two functions, but as can be seen the "operand" in the grammar is included in arguments to the 'choice' function in Python.
+(Also "number" in grammar corresponds to 'constant' in Python.)

 ## ebnf